 - Proposed by the clerk of the course.
-Stewards may reposition. - Signed by the clerk of the course and published at time in supplementary regulations. - Includes retired crews who have not declared withdrawal from the rally. - Footnote denotes 'Subject to rescrutineering' for retired cars (WRC Article 46.2.1)
+Stewards may reposition according to WRC Art.
+45.2. - Signed by the clerk of the course and published at time in supplementary regulations. - Includes retired crews who have not declared withdrawal from the rally if re-start possibility is permitted by the event Supplementary Regulations (WRC Art.
+46.1.1). - Footnote denotes 'Subject to rescrutineering' for retired cars (WRC Art.
+47.2.1), if applicable.